jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 Let's be professionals.
 Let's, let's, you know, let's, let's rise as a, as a group.
 But on the on the other hand, if you don't fit that category, you might feel a bit excluded by that.
 And what what you just outlined was a kind of dependency injection for goals, where it's like if you want to become a team lead, then you should do XYZ, right?
 And when you communicate it in that way, it kind of ah makes it a bit less incendiary, but you also lose the inspirational side as well.
 And I'm wondering like, is that a trade-off that's, that's, that you've made consciously where you've got those two different options.
 One's going to piss some people off because they're getting mad because you're kind of like, Oh, he's gatekeeping professionalism.
 But then on the other hand, if you do more, if you do the more, more descriptive way, it's kind of like not as inspirational.
 You know what I mean?

-**Bob**:I think I know what you mean, yeah.
+**Bob**: I think I know what you mean, yeah.
 So first of all, I don't mind gatekeeping.
 That's fine. i There's a certain amount of gatekeeping that you have to do.

 I don't mind people getting upset because I'm being exclusive or the whole concept of is is exclusive because frankly it is, right?
 There are certain behaviors that we're not going to allow it in.